echac555/Crowdfunding_ETL/README.md

 Used to assist in what to include in the README.md file: https://www.freecodecamp.org/news/how-to-write-a-good-readme-file/

+https://www.quickdatabasediagrams.com/: used to generate visualization for schema used in code

 Acknowledgements: Edward Chac and Graham Marsh for collaborating and working through the coding together.
 Having different perspectives and challenging one another to improve the format of the code and results.